ironhack-labs/lab-typescript-weather-app/README.md

 ## Bonus: Iteration 5 | Update background

+Congratulations, if you've reach this point, the main functionality will be working!
 In this iteration, we will improve the user experience by adding a background image that reflects the weather in each location (for example, if you search for the weather in Berlin and it's cloudy, we will display a background image with clouds).

 So that you can focus on the functionality, we have already included all the images you will need (in the directory `/public/images/background`) and some CSS rules (in `src/style.css`).